Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

 For instance, $P_N$ can be the Littlewood--Paley projection defined in Section \ref{sec:notation} below.
 The sign convention is chosen so that a positive $\Pi_N(I)$ represents a net transfer of energy from high to low frequencies.
 For any weak solution $u$ of the Navier--Stokes equations, the following energy balance holds:

 For classical solutions on $[0,T]$, the energy flux across frequency $N$ vanishes

 ruling out anomalous dissipation, and hence yielding the standard energy equality.
-In fact, the same conclusion also holds for weak solutions in the Onsager class $u \in L^3([0,T];B^{\frac13}_{3,c_0})$, see \cite{MR2422377}, or satisfying condition of Theorem~\ref{thm:Onsager_conditions}.
+In fact, the same conclusion also holds for weak solutions in the Onsager class $u \in L^3([0,T];B^{\frac13}_{3,c_0})$, see \cite{MR2422377}, or satisfying one of the conditions of Theorem~\ref{thm:Onsager_conditions}.

 In contrast, the solutions constructed in Theorem~\ref{thm-non-unique} exhibit a strong inverse energy cascade at time $t=T_*$, despite being space-time smooth away from $T_*$:

 for any $t \in(T_*,T)$.
 This singular behavior of the flux provides an instantaneous injection of energy from infinitely high frequencies and initiates a bifurcation from a classical solution creating a new branch of smooth evolution.
 Some details of the cascade mechanism are discussed in Subsection \ref{sec:idea}.